Updated June 2, 2026

 Stage 1 — Publish: The flywheel starts with a published piece in a credible outlet.
 Not a blog post.
 A bylined article in Forbes, Harvard Business Review, Fast Company, or a respected trade publication with editorial standards and an established readership.
 This initial publication creates the first authority signal — proof that an editor evaluated your ideas and judged them worthy of their audience.

 Stage 3 — Inbound: Visibility generates inbound.
 Speaking invitations.
 Media requests.
 LinkedIn connection requests from decision-makers.
 Sales inquiries where the buyer already knows your name and has formed a positive impression.
 Advisory board approaches.
-The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report documents this precisely: 95% of decision-makers say they are more receptive to sales outreach from organizations whose leaders' published ideas they have previously encountered.
+The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report documents this: 95% of hidden decision-makers say strong thought leadership makes them more receptive to sales and marketing outreach.
 Inbound replaces outbound.

 Stage 4 — New experiences and insights: The opportunities generated by visibility produce new experiences — customer conversations, advisory work, conference presentations, cross-industry connections — that feed genuinely novel insights.
 The executive who is in rooms they weren't in before has more interesting things to say.
 This is the flywheel's insight-generation engine: authority creates access, access creates knowledge, knowledge creates better content.